BDsProjects/billydolan/README.md

 ### Hi there 👋

-#### I am currently studing mechanical and aerospace engineering and I am in my final semester.
+#### I am currently studing Mechanical and Aerospace engineering and I am in my final semester.
+The code here is for my current classes, continued learning, or some projects for fun.
+<!--
+**billydolan/billydolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. and I am in my final semester.
 After this semester I intend to pursue a Masters of Science in Aeropspace Engineering or a Masters of Physics in Space Science and Technology.
 The reposotories on my profile are related to my classes, continued learning in code, or some fun creations.
-<!--
-**billydolan/billydolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...